mdsumner/zerozarr/README.md

 par(op)
 ```

+Note that the V3 Zarr store is structured differently with nested dirs,
+not just dotted files in one big directory.

+## Create a Real Zarr, with xarray

 Here we create another Zarr store from the PNG, but this time it’s done
 with xarray.

+(though we still pass the PNG to xarray via GDAL)

 We pass the PNG to xarray (via rioxarray ( via rasterio (via GDAL))) and
 then use it to write to Zarr with whatever encoding it chooses.
+This is
+now Zarr V3 because that’s still the xarray default for the version I’m
+using.

 ``` r
 library(reticulate)